MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='azure-ad-account-present-exchange-online-mailbox-soft-deleted'></a>

-### Azure AD Account Present, Exchange Online Mailbox Soft Deleted
+### Microsoft Entra account Present, Exchange Online Mailbox Soft Deleted

 **Solution:**
 Follow the steps below to recover the mailbox.